mrBussy/mrbussy.github.io/about.md

 - Github: [github.com/mrBussy](https://github.com/mrbussy "My Github account")

-# Improvements
-As I do not have a lot of time left, this site is far from complete.
-Things I would like to add:
-- [ ] Tag list
-- [ ] Date navigator on the page
-- [ ] More content
-- [ ] Add better support for code blocks

 # Jekyll theme
 The site is build using [jekyll][jekyll-organization] pages for [github pages](https://pages.github.com/).
 The site is using the [b2a3e8/jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console "Link to the console theme") theme.

 [jekyll-organization]: https://github.com/jekyll